keyboard_arrow_up

 Flare

-A protrusion on the edge of a lite of glass.
+A protrusion along the edge of a piece of glass.

 Flat Glass

-A general term that describes float glass, sheet glass, plate glass and rolled glass.
+A general term used to describe float glass, sheet glass, plate glass, and rolled glass.

 Float Glass

 Glass formed on a bath of molten tin.
-The surface in contact with the tin is known as the tin surface or tin side.
-The top surface is known as the atmosphere surface or air side.
+The surface in contact with the tin is known as the tin surface or tin side, and the top surface is referred to as the atmosphere surface or air side.

 Gob

-The portion of hot glass delivered by a feeder or gathered on a punty or a pipe.
+A portion of hot glass delivered by a feeder or gathered on a punty or pipe.

 Heat Absorbing Glass

-Glass designed to absorb significant quantities of solar energy.
+Glass specifically designed to absorb significant amounts of solar energy.

 Laminated Glass